jzwood/langjam1/README.md

 `@Jake` and `@Jason Steving`.
 We accept any reasonable format including github READMEs and google docs.

+To set yourself up for success please also think about how long implementation will take and include a week #2 roadmap.

 ### Week 2: implementation

 In week #2 take a swing at implementing a runtime, interpreter, compiler, or